-The Frøslev Camp was built in 1944 as a German internment camp for members of the Dansh Resistance.
-A total of some 12.000 Dansh patriots were interned in the camp during its nine months of existence.
+The Froeslev Camp was built in 1944 and used as a German internment camp for members of the Danish Resistance.
+It is one of the most well-preserved German prison camps from WW II in Europe.

-|01/02/2013 - 30/11/2013||Monday - Friday||09:00 - 16:00|
+|01/02/2015 - 17/06/2015||Tuesday - Friday||09:00 - 16:00|

-|01/02/2013 - 30/11/2013||Saturday, Sunday||10:00 - 17:00|
+|01/02/2015 - 30/11/2015||Thursday, Saturday, Sunday||10:00 - 17:00|

 |11/08/2015 - 30/11/2015||Tuesday - Friday||10:00 - 16:00|